mauroservienti/milestone.github.io/_posts/2019-03-21-the-viewmodels-lists-composition-dance.md

 - once additional information are retrieved it iterates over the elements in the dictionary, matching by ID, and augment each element with its own information.

 Other handlers do the exact same thing in parallel, and once they are all done the composed list is returned to the client.

+> As previously said, requests handlers and events handlers are not constrained to use http themselves to retrieve data.
+They could use whatever technique they satisfies their needs.

 ## Conclusion